In both our personal and working lives, change along with technology is inevitable. But with change comes faster, smarter and more

 With hundreds of clients who are at various points of their automation and digitisation journey, we’ve seen it all.
 So here are our top tips in introducing and implementing technology into your practice.

 Firstly, it’s important not to fight the fact that change is inevitable.
-Being open minded and embracing the positive change that technology can offer will help enormously in the success of its implementation.
+Being open minded and embracing the positive change that

 It’ll keep your employees happier feeling like they're not wasting time doing mundane tasks that could easily be automated, and overall it’ll help your bottom line.
 So why fight it?